 My Alcohol Abuse Causes me to Be Unfaithful

 Addiction can wreak havoc on your mental and physical health as well as ruin your personal life in ways that you never anticipated.
 While under the influence of alcohol, people tend to make reckless choices that carry serious consequences.
-Unfortunately, acts of infidelity are all too common when someone is dealing with an alcohol addiction.
+Unfortunately, acts of infidelity are all too common when someone is dealing with an alcohol addiction and in alcohol abuse.

 Even though cheating on a partner can be a symptom of alcoholism, there is no excuse for that kind of behavior.
 Having an addiction does not mean you had a reason to hurt someone else.
 For people in recovery, rebuilding trust with their partner can be one of the most difficult steps that they go through.